juicetinliu/Interactive-Lab-Hub/Lab 3/README.md

 ![Idle](https://github.com/juicetinliu/Interactive-Lab-Hub/blob/Spring2021/Lab%203/IMG_9743.png)

 #### Voice (when the system is listening for voice input)
 The knob in this state is green.
 Once the user finishes speaking, they are taken either back to the **Idle** state or **Heating**/**Cooling** state.
+Pressing the knob here cancels the **Voice** state (going the the previous state).

 ![Voice](https://github.com/juicetinliu/Interactive-Lab-Hub/blob/Spring2021/Lab%203/IMG_9744.png)

 #### Cooling (when the system is cooling)
 A nice snowflake animation is played and the knob turns ice-blue.
+A button press on the knob takes us to the **Voice** state.

 ![Ice](https://github.com/juicetinliu/Interactive-Lab-Hub/blob/Spring2021/Lab%203/IMG_9738.png)

 #### Heating (when the system is heating)
 A nice ember animation is played and the knob flickers like a flame.
+A button press on the knob takes us to the **Voice** state.

 ![Fire](https://github.com/juicetinliu/Interactive-Lab-Hub/blob/Spring2021/Lab%203/IMG_9739.png)